int08h/nearenough/README.md

   | Nested (full Merkle tree) responses | Not started |
   | Long-term key management            | Not started |

-* **Client**
-  * Not started

-## About the Roughtime Protocol
-From the [Roughtime](https://roughtime.googlesource.com/roughtime) project page:

-  > Roughtime is a protocol that aims to achieve rough time synchronisation in a secure way
-  > that doesn't depend on any particular time server, and in such a way that, if a time
-  > server does misbehave, clients end up with cryptographic proof of it.

-The protocol was created by Adam Langley and Robert Obryk at Google.

 ## Contributors
 * Stuart Stock, original author (stuart {at} int08h.com)

 ## Copyright and License
-Nearenough is Copyright (c) 2017 int08h, LLC.
+Nearenough is Copyright (c) 2017 int08h LLC.
 All rights reserved.

-int08h, LLC licenses this file to you under the Apache License, version 2.0 (the "License"); you may not use this file except in compliance with the License.
+int08h LLC licenses this file to you under the Apache License, version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License from the [LICENSE](../master/LICENSE) file included with the software or at: